Gloseeker Article Writer

 7. Geyser Fly, United States

 According to history, the Fly Geyser did not form naturally as many believe.
-The real story is that after excavations in search of alternate energy in 1994, the site had small holes that did not seal well, and the liquefied minerals inside they crowded, causing peculiar and beautiful shapes with millions of colors.
+The real story is that after excavations in search of alternate energy in 1994, the site had small holes that did not seal well, and the liquefied minerals inside they crowded, causing peculiar and beautiful shapes with millions of colours.
 This is why this phenomenon is one of the events that show the creative and mysterious Nature can be.

 Although you are looking to see more natural geysers, you can take a route and get to Yellowstone Park.
 There you can enjoy the wonders of geothermal energy.